Zach Werenski scores twice as Blue Jackets beat playoff-bound Hurricanes 6-3 in season finale

 Luca Del Bel Belluz scored in his NHL debut, and Columbus also got goals from James Malatesta, Johnny Gaudreau and Alex Nylander.

+“It’s been a hard season,” Columbus coach Pascal Vincent said.
+“The ups and downs and the injuries and all of that.
+It’s a sour taste because of everything that happened, but to finish like this, your last game, it’s good for the team.”

-Teuvo Teravainen and Jesperi Kotkaniemi scored for Carolina and Spencer Martin, in his first start since Feb.
+Teuvo Teravainen and Jesperi Kotkaniemi scored for Carolina and former Blue Jacket Spencer Martin, in his first start since Feb.
 29, made 19 saves.

+The Hurricanes suffered a blow when forward Jesper Fast was injured on a hit by Erik Gudbranson, who was penalized for cross-checking on the play.
+Brind’Amour didn’t give an update on Fast.

+“That’s the part that just makes you sick, to be honest with you,” Brind’Amour said.
+“You’re just trying to get through the game without having that.
+I’m not sure where that’s going to go.”

 Del Bel Belluz had an inauspicious start to his NHL career in the first period, when he served a penalty for too many men on the ice.
 Twelve seconds after jumping out of the box, he picked up his first career goal on his first shot, a wrister from the left circle.